YoannLe/SHIW-IOT/README.md

-# in-wall-802.11-IOT-ESP8266
+# SmartHome-In-Wall-IOT

-Smart Home in-wall modules with ESP8266.
+Smart Home in-wall IOT modules with ESP8266.

+*Modules must fit in standard electric wall boxes (European Batibox) *Autonomous an supplied by 230V
+*Limit the number of components for DIY feasibility *Common logic board and different power boards

-Source files PCB an source code samples.
+This GitHub contains PCB files and source code samples.

-Designed to be used with Arduino and REST API, Souliss, OpenHab,...
+Designed to be used with Arduino and REST API or Souliss, OpenHab,...

 ##Hardware